-Additives should not be introduced into this solution.
+Solution for Infusion: Additives should not be introduced into this solution.
 If linezolid is to be given concomitantly with other drugs, each drug should be given separately in accordance with its own directions for use.
-Similarly, if the same intravenous line is to be used for sequential infusion of several drugs, the line should be flushed prior to and following linezolid administration with a compatible infusion solution (see section 6.6).

-Linezolid solution for infusion is known to be physically incompatible when combined in simulated Ysite administration with the following compounds: amphotericin B, chlorpromazine hydrochloride, diazepam, pentamidine isethionate, erythromycin lactobionate, phenytoin sodium and sulphamethoxazole/trimethoprim.
+Similarly, if the same intravenous line is to be used for sequential infusion of several drugs, the line should be flushed prior to and following linezolid administration with a compatible infusion solution (see section 6.6 Instructions for use and handling).
+ZYVOX solution for infusion is known to be physically incompatible with the following compounds: amphotericin B, chlorpromazine hydrochloride, diazepam, pentamidine isethionate, erythromycin lactobionate, phenytoin sodium and sulphamethoxazole/trimethoprim.
 Additionally, it is chemically incompatible with ceftriaxone sodium.